There are a few features in Brave which let you improve your browsing experience by connecting to a web service. Most of these are off by default.

 Privacy and Security settings you can control

 When typing search terms in the address bar, your default search engine may offer suggestions to help you complete your search.
 As you type, text is sent to your search engine so that they can show you suggestions.
+This service may also send some cookies to your default search engine.
 This is off by default.

 Please see our detailed section on WebRTC at the bottom section of the page.

-You can remove information that you accumulate as you browse; like history and cookies.
+You can remove information and data that you accumulate as you browse; like history and cookies.
 Pick which information you want to clear — everything, or only stuff from the last hour or so.
 If you find yourself using this often, perhaps you’d like to use Private Windows.
+Please see How Do I Clear Cookies and Site Data in Brave? for detailed information on clearing your browser data.

 WebRTC IP Handling Policy